practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 To-do:
 - fix TBD's (this is a continous task)
-- implement a concurreny solution in Chapel, compare to the Go solution
+- parallel computing: implement a concurreny solution in Chapel and Gleam, compare to the Go solution (not published here)
 - test: exhausting the generated random bitstream when user asks for a super-long password

 <br/>